Key takeaways:

 When you align your website’s purpose with your audience’s needs, you ensure that you provide relevant and valuable content.
 This enhances the user experience and increases the likelihood of achieving your online goals.

-Step 1.
-Buy a domain name and web hosting service with a website builder
+Step 1: Secure a domain name, web hosting service, and a website builder from a reliable provider

 For your domain name, choose one that reflects your brand and is easy to remember.
 A memorable domain name can significantly impact your website’s success.
-Use Network Solutions’ AI Domain Generator to help you generate a unique domain name based on your prompts.
+Use our AI Domain Name Generator to help you generate a unique domain name based on your prompts.

-After you’ve chosen a user-friendly website builder, you can start shaping up your website to be.
-It’s also important to ensure that it’s mobile-responsive since mobile devices produce 65.49% of website traffic globally.
+After you’ve chosen a user-friendly website builder, you can start shaping your website.
+It’s also important to ensure that it’s mobile-responsive since mobile devices account for around 65.49% of website traffic globally.
 You don’t want to miss out on potential traffic and conversions if your site is not optimized for mobile devices.

 When it comes to creating your website, select a website design that matches your niche.